Mouhamed-Jinja/Spark-Kafka-Cassandra-Streaming-Pipeline/README.md

 # Data Engineering Project

-an end-to-end data streaming pipeline, seamlessly integrating Python, Kafka, Spark Streaming, Docker, and Airflow.for streaming data from API to kafka, and then streaming data to Cassandra using Spark streaming.
-Effortlessly process, transmit, and analyze real-time data with this comprehensive project, designed for efficient and scalable streaming applications
+This project presents a comprehensive data streaming pipeline, integrating Python, Kafka, Spark Streaming, Docker, and Airflow.
+It enables streaming data from an API to Kafka, and subsequently to Cassandra using Spark Streaming.
+This project is designed to process, transmit, and analyze real-time data efficiently and at scale.

 ## Introduction
-This repository uses [Docker Compose](https://docs.docker.com/compose/) to initialize the cluster inferstructure including the following:
+This repository leverages [Docker Compose](https://docs.docker.com/compose/) to set up the cluster infrastructure, which includes:

 - Spark
 - Kafka